eea/eea.docker.bise.catalogue/README.md

 If anything goes wrong, use 'sh uninstall.sh' script to remove all containers and start all over again.

+**Step4**: See elasticsearch.txt on how to migrate ES data using snapshots

 ### Code changes / re-deployment